I just started using Linux... any great tips?

 in reply to Classy • • •like this

-Zamundaaa, nodiratime, Amy :3, demonsword, Tech With Jake, RhythmCustard, themarty27, bolapara, poplargrove, _e____b, DaringFlame, pchem, Krtek, yiliu, HalfTimeTeaLeaves and JaxNakamura like this.
+Zamundaaa, nodiratime, Amy :3, demonsword, Tech With Jake, themarty27, bolapara, poplargrove, _e____b, DaringFlame, pchem, Krtek, yiliu, HalfTimeTeaLeaves and JaxNakamura like this.

 cow